futoin/specs/draft/ftn8_security_concept.md

 On-behalf-of calls is a standard feature of [FTN3][].

-User is generic term for security subject.
-It can be human, specific service, group or even some object.
+User is a generic term for security subject.
+It can be a human, a specific service, a group or even some object.

 Each Service registers a list of generic access descriptors it provides.
 Those can be granted by User to another User or Service.